Right-to-Know

 Notification to Private Water Well Users

-The 2002 Right-to-Know law requires the Illinois EPA to notify the Illinois Department of Public Health (IDPH) when groundwater contamination is detected in a Community Water System (CWS) well at concentrations above groundwater quality standards.
 IDPH is then required to notify private water well users within the area potentially affected by the identified contamination.
-Public notices are issued by means of electronic or print media to inform private well owners of the contamination and the need for water testing, and must appear in the media for three consecutive weeks.
-Public notices are posted on the Illinois EPA webpage.
+Public notices are issued by means of electronic or print media to inform private water well users of the contamination and the need for water testing.
+The public notice must appear in the media for three consecutive weeks.

 Notification to Offsite Property Owners

 The 2006 Right-to-Know law requires public notification when contamination extends beyond the boundary of a site where a release has occurred.
-To implement this law, the Illinois EPA developed regulations (35 Il.
-Adm.
-Code Part 1600) that include standards and requirements for performing: (1) potable water supply well surveys, and (2) community relations activities to notify and establish communication with the public who may be affected by contamination.
-Potable water supply well surveys ensure potable wells are accurately identified and located to determine the potential impacts to these wells from contamination.
-Community relations activities include distribution and implementation of notices, contact lists, fact sheets, community relation plans, and establishment & maintenance of document repositories.
-Public notices are issued via letters, emails, fact sheets, public meetings, or notices in local newspapers.
-Public notices are posted on the Illinois EPA webpage.
+To implement this law, the Illinois EPA developed regulations (35 Illinois Administrative Code Part 1600) that include standards and requirements for performing: (1) potable water supply well surveys, and (2) community relations activities to notify and establish communication with the public who may be affected by contamination.

-Notification to Community Water System Users
+Notification to Public Water Supply Users

 Illinois EPA Right-to-Know Program Coordinator